carpentries-lab/good-enough-practices/_extras/guide.md

 Learners will always have a mixture of backgrounds and skills, whatever their career stage.
 Based on their education, past research experience, past jobs, and hobbies, there can be a lot of variation.
 The goal of the material is that everyone has a chance to reflect on their practice and learn something valuable.
+Informally, if delivering this workshop saves 1 person from losing all their data, then it already made the world a better place.

-Pre-lesson (or even pre-episode) survey are extremely useful to understand the level at which the learners are entering the lesson/episode.
-You should include these in the etherpad to help tweak you discussion level.
+Pre-lesson (or even pre-episode) surveys are extremely useful to understand the level at which the learners are entering the lesson/episode.
+You could include these in the etherpad to help adjust your discussions to the learners.
+These questions are in the [collaborative document template](#collabtemplate).

+## What to skip

+The manuscripts episode is skippable for earlier-career audiences (e.g. 1st-year PhD students) as they are far away from writing a manuscript.

+The software-based project organisation template is too detailed for non-programmers so can be gone through very quickly or skipped.
+However, people who are already programming and finding it hard to organize their code may find it useful to spend more time on.

 ## Discussions are the opportunity for peer to peer learning